A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Numerical results

 \subsection{Multi-dimensional Riemann problems}

 In \cite{lax98}, particular multi-dimensional Riemann problems were studied, designed such that the one-dimensional Riemann problems outside the central interaction region result in elementary waves.
 Inside the interaction region these Riemann problems display a lot of sophisticated structure.
-They shall illustrate the ability of the proposed method to solve complex interactions of shocks, rarefactions and slip lines.
-All the Riemann problems shown in Figure \ref{fig:laxliu} are solved on grids with $\Delta x = \Delta y = \frac{1}{200}$ (double of what has been used in the original publication) with a domain slightly larger than the one shown (to exclude the influence of boundary conditions).
+They will illustrate the ability of the proposed method to solve complex interactions of shocks, rarefactions and slip lines.
+All the Riemann problems shown in Figure \ref{fig:laxliu} are solved on grids with $\Delta x = \Delta y = \frac{1}{200}$ (the original publication used $\frac{1}{400}$) with a domain slightly larger than the one shown (to exclude the influence of boundary conditions).
 A CFL number of 0.05 was used, as well as limiting, as described in Section \ref{sec:limiting}.
+Figures \ref{fig:laxliucoarse}--\ref{fig:laxliucoarse2} show results on even coarser meshes.
 Figures \ref{fig:laxliulimdiff1}--\ref{fig:laxliulimdiff2} show a comparison between results obtained with and without limiting.
 It seems that the intricate structures in the interaction region are not significantly smeared out by the limiting while oscillations at shocks are very efficiently suppressed.